 Stormwater Facility Design

-Residential Retrofits: The city has compiled "how to" guides for the most common residential stormwater retrofits.
-The guides provide step by step detail starting with site assessment and facility design and include construction and maintenance considerations.
+Residential Retrofits: "How to" guides for the most common residential stormwater retrofits provide step by step detail starting with site assessment and facility design and include construction and maintenance considerations.

 How to Disconnect a Downspout: A video guide to safely disconnecting your downspouts.